vitessio/website/content/en/docs/17.0/user-guides/configuration-advanced/comment-directives.md

 (highest priority).
 The priority is used by the transaction throttler (see `--tx-throttler-...` and `-enable-tx-throttler` flags in the `vttablet` [documentation](../../reference/programs/vttablet.md))) to determine whether a particular query should be throttled.
-If the transaction throttler determines that a query may need to be throttled, it will throttle it with a probability of `100 - <query priority>`.
-This allows avoiding high business impact queries from being throttled (by setting their priority to `100`) while letting less business critical ones continue to be throttled (by setting their priority to less than `100`).
+If the transaction throttler determines that a query may need to be throttled, it will throttle it with a probability equal to the provided query priority.
+This allows avoiding high business impact queries from being throttled (by setting their priority to `0`) while letting less business critical ones continue to be throttled (by setting their priority to more than `0`).

 Notice that this directive has no effect if the transaction throttler is not enabled.